 - In Left 4 Dead, the pistol, which everyone starts with, can be "upgraded" to Guns Akimbo by picking up a second one.

-- In Elsword, you can get numerical upgrades (+1, +2, etc) to attack/defence for any piece of weapon or armour from a blacksmith.
+- In many MMORPGs, you can get numerical upgrades (+1, +2, etc) to attack/defence for any piece of weapon or armour from a blacksmith.
 The success of the upgrade is determined by chance, with better upgrades being less likely to work (and purchasable items increasing it).
-Upgrading equipment also increases the bonuses from socketing them.
+Examples include:

 - In Disgaea, all items (even consumables) can be upgraded by going inside their "item world" and clearing levels of it (as well as rescuing "innocents" - NPCs which raise the items' stats).